Links on SoundGuys may earn us a commission. Learn more.

 Jabra Elite 4 Active

 Workout earbuds can be expensive, and it’s hard to know what features are worth your money and what features to go without.
-The latest entry to Jabra’s extensive true wireless earbud lineup brings active noise cancelling (ANC) and a durable build for just over $100 USD.
-Porting over the key performance characteristics from the more expensive Elite 7 Active, the Jabra Elite 4 Active cuts the frills by stripping out a lot of features the company considers non-essential.
+The latest entry to Jabra’s extensive true wireless earbud lineup brings active noise canceling (ANC) and a durable build for just under $100.
+Porting over the key performance characteristics of the more expensive Elite 7 Active, the Jabra Elite 4 Active cuts the frills by stripping out a lot of features the company considers non-essential.

 Without many of the fancy bells and whistles that the competition offers, is the Jabra Elite 4 Active worth the money?

-- Athletes should pick up these durable true wireless earbuds for workouts in any environment.
+Athletes should pick up these durable, true wireless earbuds for workouts in any environment.
+Students or anyone on a budget will like these earbuds for the relatively low cost, good battery life, and some noise canceling.

 What is it like to use the Jabra Elite 4 Active?